Supreme Court limits EPA in curbing power plant emissions | WTOP News

 But that plan never took effect.
 Acting in a lawsuit filed by West Virginia and others, the Supreme Court blocked it in 2016 by a 5-4 vote, with conservatives in the majority.

 With the plan on hold, the legal fight over it continued.
 But after President Donald Trump took office, the EPA repealed the Obama-era plan.
-The agency argued that its authority to reduce carbon emissions was limited and it devised a new plan that sharply reduced the federal government’s role in the issue.
+The agency under Trump argued that its authority to reduce carbon emissions was limited, and it devised a new plan that sharply reduced the federal government’s role in the issue.

 New York, 21 other mainly Democratic states, the District of Columbia and some of the nation’s largest cities sued over the Trump plan.
 The federal appeals court in Washington ruled against both the repeal and the new plan, and its decision left nothing in effect while the new administration drafted a new policy.